exasol/release-droid/doc/system_requirements.md

 ## Features

-Features are the highest level requirements in this document that describe the main functionality of RR.
+Features are the highest level requirements in this document that describe the main functionality of RD.

 ### Release Validation
 `feat~release-validation~1`

-RR lets Software Developers and Integrators check whether all conditions for a release are fulfilled.
+RD lets Software Developers and Integrators check whether all conditions for a release are fulfilled.

 Needs: req

 ### Release Automation
 `feat~release-automation~1`

-RR generates releases without human interaction.
+RD generates releases without human interaction.

 Needs: req

 ### Maven Support
 `feat~maven-support~1`

-RR support releases based on Apache Maven projects.
+RD support releases based on Apache Maven projects.

 Needs: req

 ### GitHub Support
 `feat~github-support~1`

-RR supports releasing on GitHub.
+RD supports releasing on GitHub.

 Needs: req

 ### Report
 `feat~report~1`

-RR writes a report that summarizes all steps and their results.
+RD writes a report that summarizes all steps and their results.

 Needs: req